-In a similar vein, Joyce Kozloff, who has a distinguished career using cartographic strategies in her artwork, created the project Targets (2000; Figure 10) that consisted of a large, walk-in globe wallpapered with detailed paintings of US military maps of numerous 'enemy' countries such as Sudan, Libya, and Cambodia.
-Not only does this work problematize cartography as a tool of conquest and domination, but Targets (see Figure 10) also engages critically with a history of life-size globes at international exhibitions - from Wylde's Globe at London's Great Exhibition in 1851 to the Unisphere at the New York World's Fair in 1964-65.
+In a similar vein, Joyce Kozloff, who has a distinguished career using cartographic strategies in her artwork, created the project Targets (2000; Fig. 11) that consisted of a large, walk-in globe wallpapered with detailed paintings of US military maps of numerous "enemy" countries such as Sudan, Libya, and Cambodia.
+Not only does this work problematize cartography as a tool of conquest and domination, but Targets (see Fig. 11) also engages critically with a history of life-size globes at international exhibitions-from Wylde's Globe at London's Great Exhibition in 1851 to the Unisphere at the New York World's Fair in 1964-65.
 Where the latter globes are meant to delight viewers with a visible world, Kozloff's globe intimidates with its large-scale, all-encompassing threat of military violence.

 But activist mappers of the last 100 years also use humor, inversion, and play to denaturalize cartography and to strategically provoke their audiences.
-The Surrealist Map of the World (1929; Figure 11) depicts the world with many imperial powers missing (noticeably, the US, France, Canada, and Great Britain).
+The Surrealist Map of the World (1929; Fig. 12) depicts the world with many imperial powers missing (noticeably, the United States, France, Canada, and Great Britain).
 Easter Island is bigger than Australia, Paris belongs to Germany, and the Middle East is entirely absent.
-Joaquín Torres-García's Upside-down Map (1943; Figure 12) became an icon for the School of the South.
-It shows the South American continent inverted, with the southern tip at the top of the map and the equator at the bottom in a gesture in defiance of North-South hierarchical relationships: "the North is now below," declared Torres-García.
-The Upside-down Map (see Figure 12) set a course for numerous other artists, geographers, educators, and others to question the default orientation and projection of the world map, notably Buckminster Fuller's Dymaxion Air-Ocean World Map and Jasper Johns' 1967 painting of the same title.
+Joaquín Torres-García's América Invertida (1943; Fig. 13) became an icon for the School of the South.
+It shows the South American continent inverted, with the southern tip at the top of the map and the equator at the bottom in